Home > The Best Food Festivals in Northern Indiana

 Where: Elkhart County

 Enjoy nature’s bounty at the Taste of the Gardens event at the Wellfield Botanic Gardens in Amish Country.
 Stroll through the stunning gardens and take in fine art from regional artists.
 Local musicians fill the air with sweet sounds, and of course there’s plenty of delicious food to go around.
 Local restaurants from around the region feature their best-sellers, and try out exiting and tasty new treats.
-It wouldn’t be out of place to find Irish mac and cheese, Sriracha chicken sandwiches and Korean BBQ pork shoulder on the menu.
 At Taste of the Gardens, there’s something to please every palate.

 Kouts Porkfest